As you can see, mastering js object inheritance is so easy

 Did you find this article valuable?

-Support Jweboy by becoming a sponsor.
+Support Jweboy's blog by becoming a sponsor.
 Any amount is appreciated!